shenmusmart/Epileptor/ReadMe.md

 <center><img src = "./pictures/Epileptor.jpg"></center>

-There are some insights I have gained from Epileptor: (1) basic computational neuroscience knowledge in nonlinear dynamics especially bifurcation theories; (2) potential rhythms underlying the evolution in epilepsy which is currently I am working on.
+There are some insights I have gained from Epileptor: (1) basic computational neuroscience knowledge in nonlinear dynamics especially bifurcation theories; (2) potential rhythms underlying the evolution in epilepsy which is currently what I am working on.

 The test environment of the script is MATLAB2018b.
 It should work for most MATLAB version because no advanced toolbox is needed.
 I hope this script could help you a little in epilepsy research and solving SDEs.